The Common Challenges New Interns Face

 It is not unusual for interns to feel overwhelmed, and many are certainly given a heavy load with minimal training.
 Persevere in the early stages, and give yourself some time to come up to speed.
 If you feel pressured by your supervisor, explain that you want to take the time necessary to do a good job and minimize mistakes.

 However, if the discomfort is persistent, and you do not feel that things are getting any easier, you might want to reconsider if the internship is worth continuing.

-SOLUTION: Seek a second opinion from other interns, a colleague at work, or someone who you trust to give you a good perspective.
+Seek a second opinion from other interns, a colleague at work, or someone who you trust to give you a good perspective.
 It might be that you are being too hard on yourself and that you are performing just fine.
-It might be that your employer has unreasonable demands.
-If you suspect the latter, talk to your supervisor about their expectations and for feedback on your performance.
-Although difficult, a frank discussion about performance and expectations shows maturity.
-Learning to be comfortable in this situation will stand you in good stead for future performance conversations.

 Regular evaluations are vital for all employees, but particularly for interns and entry-level candidates.
 Employees need to know if they are doing a good job or if something needs to change.
-Many employers overlook the need for feedback, which places the onus on you to seek it out.
+Many employers overlook the need for feedback with their interns, which places the onus on you to seek it out.

-Many challenges that you will face in the workplace are associated with approaching problems and other people in an appropriate way; problems can seem insurmountable, and people can seem unreasonable.
-Learn this, and you learn the hardest lesson of all.
+Many challenges that you will face in the workplace are associated with approaching problems and other people in a tactful and thoughtful manner.
+Learning different approaches for different personalities is a key tactic for workplace productivity.